c0deritter/knight-json/README.md

 ## Customize toJsonObj

-If you need to do something custom when converting one of your objects defined a `toJsonObj` method.
+If you need to do something custom when converting one of your objects define a `toJsonObj` method which will be used to convert your object.
 Additionally there is also support to name this method `toJson` or `toObj`.

 ```typescript
 class User {